YoYoDough/Weather-app/README.md

 # Weather-app
-Lookup a state and get the temperature and weather details
+Lookup a city and get the temperature and weather details